ankeesler/anwork/doc/CLI-OVERVIEW.md

 ## Setting a task's state

-There is a command for setting a task to each of 4 possible states: _waiting_, _running_, _blocked_, and _finished_.
-By default, tasks start out in the _waiting_ state.
+There is a command for setting a task to each of 4 possible states: _ready_, _running_, _blocked_, and _finished_.
+By default, tasks start out in the _ready_ state.
 ```
-$ anwork set-waiting weigh-tuna
+$ anwork set-ready weigh-tuna
 $ anwork set-running weigh-tuna
 $ anwork set-blocked weigh-tuna
 $ anwork set-finished weigh-tuna